 [Did you know that pollen is left behind at each flower because the act of flying causes the bee to build up a static charge?
 The plants, being rooted in the ground, are, well, grounded.
 The electrically charged pollen grains on the bee are attracted to the stigma, which happens to be the best grounded part of a flower, while the flower’s grounded pollen is attracted to the bee’s statically charged body.
 How bizarre and amazing is that?!!?]

 Bumblebees also pollinate plants by a method called buzz pollination, or sonication.
-They do this by disconnecting their wings from their flight muscles and vibrating their wings at a frequency very close to middle C. [The frequency varies depending on plant species.]
+They do this by disconnecting their wings from their flight muscles and vibrating their flight muscles at a frequency very close to middle C. [The frequency varies depending on plant species.]
 The force generated during sonication can reach 30 Gs, which is almost more than a human can tolerate!
 This vibration causes a flower’s pollen to burst forth.
 This method is particularly effective on blueberries and members of the nightshade family, such as tomatoes, tomatillos, and eggplant.
 Sweat bees, carpenter bees, and stingless bees sonicate, but honey bees do not.
 PBS has an amazing video of buzz pollination.

 These bumblebee species have not been seen in the Bay Area in recent years:

 Cuckoo bumblebees, or brood parasitic bees, do not live in colonies.
 Instead, cuckoo queens will invade a nearby bumblebee nest, kill the queen, and then start laying their own eggs, which end up being cared for by the murdered queen’s workers.
 [You can tell the difference between a cuckoo bumblebee and a social bumblebee by looking closely at the back leg: nesting female bumblebees have a pollen basket, which is bare and shiny, whereas a cuckoo bee hind leg is covered with hairs.
 They transport pollen by wedging it between the hairs.]